 When winter creeps over our gardens with its freezing temps and blankets of snow, it doesn’t mean we can’t keep some greenery to spruce up the place!
 Browse our favorite winter-friendly plants below (some are ideal for Tennessee gardens) and see what works in your neck of the woods!

 Christmas Rose/Lenten Rose

 These hardy varieties of privet plants are also attractive to songbirds, primarily due to the ample nesting space they provide and the berries they produce all winter long.
 They’re ideally suited for the winter in USDA Zones 8-10, and with their dark glossy leaves and rich purple berries, they create one of the prettiest shrubs you’ll ever have in your yard.
-They tolerate sun, partial shade, or drought, a variety of soil types, and don’t seem to be a favorite of deer.
+They tolerate sun, partial shade, drought, a variety of soil types and don’t seem to be a favorite of deer.
 (Lucky you!)